Table of contents

 Another option is using the Tor browser to surf the web anonymously, though it may provide some limited opportunities online.

 Use a Virtual Private Network (VPN)

 A VPN uses encryption to create a secure private network from a public connection, giving you complete online anonymity.

 By using a VPN, you can protect yourself from something illicit or controversial.
 Imagine accidentally looking at illegal material on the internet but realizing it too late.
 It is normal not to have a clear idea of what Google searches are illegal.
 In any case, a VPN will be able to hide your:

 - location for streaming

 If you like the idea of staying safe and anonymous online, you can download the Clario VPN to give you greater privacy and security.
-There is a 7-day free trial that will help you decide if it is something you want to use regularly.

 Just because certain activities are common, this does not mean they're not illegal things to do on the internet, so you should make an effort to stay safe online.
 Keeping personal information off the internet, creating strong passwords, or using a private browsing mode are great ways to achieve that.